dpobel/damien.pobel.fr/src/post/the-new-online-editor-for-ez-publish-beta.md

 two code bases for two navigator families&nbsp;!
 It's also more flexible as we can add or remove buttons and functionnalities (like an underline button).
-After reading the document and a small test, there is one feature I would like to see, it is the hability to easily customize the drop down list (paragraph, preformatted, headings) with others styles / tags like [the style configuration in FCKEditor](http://docs.fckeditor.net/FCKeditor_2.x/Developers_Guide/Configuration/Styles).
+After reading the document and a small test, there is one feature I would like to see, it is the ability to easily customize the drop down list (paragraph, preformatted, headings) with others styles / tags like [the style configuration in FCKEditor](http://docs.fckeditor.net/FCKeditor_2.x/Developers_Guide/Configuration/Styles).